UPPMAX/uppmax_intro_cases/docs/linux_basics.md

 - Online, you will come across e.g. `chmod 755`, what does this mean?
 It’s a "octal bit mask”:
   -     7 = 4 + 2 + 1 = r + w + x
   -     5 = 4 + 0 + 1 = r +   + x
+- 755 then means all permissions for owner, but limiting write permissions for the group and all others

-- What number would +rw be?
+- What number would `rw` be?

 ```{solution}
 6